Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-5.md

 <!-- > -->

-State presents values the component stores internally.
+State presents values a component stores internally.

 When state change the component renders.